leikareipa/kelpo/README.md

 2. Window
 3. Surface

 Rasterizer code is responsible for rendering polygons using rasterizing functionality provided by the API (e.g. OpenGL 1.2).
-Public functions in rasterizer code use the `kelpo_rasterizer_xxxx__` prefix, where "xxxx" is the API's name (e.g. "opengl_1_2").
+Exposed functions in rasterizer code use the `kelpo_rasterizer_xxxx__` prefix, where "xxxx" is the API's name (e.g. "opengl_1_2").

 Window code provides the means to create and manage a Win32 window in which rasterized images can be displayed to the user.
-Public functions in window code use the `kelpo_window__` prefix.
+Exposed functions in window code use the `kelpo_window__` prefix.

 Surface code mediates between the rasterizer and the window, providing the rasterizer a surface to render into and inserting the surface into the window for display.
 (Some renderers rely on a combination of surfaces: for instance, the Direct3D 5 API requires by its design both a Direct3D and a DirectDraw surface.)
-Public functions in surface code use the `kelpo_surface_xxxx__` prefix, where "xxxx" is the API's name (e.g. "glide_3").
+Exposed functions in surface code use the `kelpo_surface_xxxx__` prefix, where "xxxx" is the API's name (e.g. "glide_3").

 ### Interface